cruftyoldsysadmin/documentation/datamodels/Impact Claim.md

   - NEUTRL
   - INEFFECTIVE
   - VERY_INEFFECTIVE
-- **signatures**: Is a list of entities who sign the claim.
+- **signatureChain**: Is a list of signatures of the entities who signed the claim.
 The service agent must sign it, but other entities such as the beneficiaries might also sign the claim